How to Use Dynamic VLOOKUP in Excel (3 Easy Ways)

 VLOOKUP with Dynamic Column Reference

-• Then, press Enter.
+• Press Enter.

 ➤ COLUMN(B1)

-At first, this will help to get the column number.
+helps to get the column number.

 ➤ VLOOKUP($B$13,Table2,COLUMN(B1),FALSE)

-3. Using VLOOKUP with Excel COLUMNS Function
+Method 3 – Using the VLOOKUP with the Excel COLUMNS Function

 Using VLOOKUP with COLUMNS Function in Excel